wvwa25/SWE_Team_5/README.md

 **Video Presentation**

-- Click [here]() to visit the link for our technical design presentation.
+- Lastly, click [here](vimeo.com) to visit the link for our technical design presentation.